-I am a Computer Science PhD student at Georgia Tech, advised by Prof. Dhruv Batra.
-My research focuses on deep learning and its applications in computer vision and natural language processing.
-Before transferring to Georgia Tech, I spent one year at Virginia Tech as an intern and later as a graduate student working with Prof. Dhruv Batra and Prof. Devi Parikh.
+I am a Computer Science PhD student at Georgia Tech, advised by Prof. Dhruv Batra, and working closely with Prof. Devi Parikh.
+My research focuses on deep learning and its applications in building agents that can see (computer vision), think (reasoning/interpretability), talk (language modeling) and act (reinforcement learning).
+Before transferring to Georgia Tech, I spent one year at Virginia Tech as an intern and later as a graduate student.
 My CV is available here.

 I graduated from Indian Institute of Technology Roorkee in 2015.
 During my undergrad years, I’ve been selected twice for Google Summer of Code (2013 and 2014), won several hackathons and security contests (Yahoo!
 HackU!, Microsoft Code.Fun.Do., Deloitte CCTC 2013 and 2014), and been an active member of SDSLabs.

 On the side, I built neural-vqa, an efficient Torch implementation for visual question answering (and its extension neural-vqa-attention), and maintain aideadlin.es (countdowns to a bunch of CV/NLP/ML/AI conference deadlines), and several other side projects (HackFlowy, graf, etc).
 I also help maintain Erdős, a competitive math learning platform I created during my undergrad.
 I often tweet, and post pictures from my travels on Instagram and Tumblr.